 - The MAX_FAILURE attribute is optional.
-By default, there are an unlimited number of archival attempts to the failed destination. - This attribute is useful for providing failure resolution for destinations to which you want to retry transmitting redo data after a failure, but not retry indefinitely. - When you specify the MAX FAILURE attribute, you must also set the REOPEN attribute.
-Once the specified number of consecutive attempts is exceeded, the destination is treated as if the REOPEN attribute was not specified. - You can view the failure count in the FAILURE_COUNT column of the V\$ARCHIVE DEST fixed view.
+By default, there are an unlimited number of archival attempts to the failed destination. - This attribute is useful for providing failure resolution for destinations to which you want to retry transmitting redo data after a failure, but not retry indefinitely. - When you specify the MAX_FAILURE attribute, you must also set the REOPEN attribute.
+Once the specified number of consecutive attempts at log switch is exceeded, the destination is treated as if the REOPEN attribute was not specified. - You can view the failure count in the FAILURE_COUNT column of the v\$ARCHIVE_DEST fixed view.
 The related column REOPEN_SECS identifies the REOPEN attribute value.

-Note: Once the failure count for the destination reaches the specified MAX FAILURE attribute value, the only way to reuse the destination is to modify the MAX_FAILURE attribute value or any attribute.
+Once the failure count for the destination reaches the specified MAX_FAILURE attribute value, the only way to reuse the destination is to set the LOG_ARCHIVE_DEST_n parameter.
 This has the effect of resetting the failure count to zero (0).

-- The failure count is reset to zero (0) whenever the destination is modified by an ALTER SYSTEM SET statement.
+- The failure count is reset to zero (0) whenever the destination is modified by an ALTER SYSTEM SET Statement.
 This avoids the problem of setting the MAX_FAILURE attribute to a value less than the current failure count value. - Once the failure count is greater than or equal to the value set for the MAX_FAILURE attribute, the REOPEN attribute value is implicitly set to zero, which causes redo transport services to transport redo data to an alternate destination (defined with the ALTERNATE attribute) on the next archival operation. - Redo transport services attempt to archive to the failed destination indefinitely if you do not specify the MAX_FAILURE attribute (or if you specify MAX_FAILURE=0), and you specify a nonzero value for the REOPEN attribute.
-If the destination has the MANDATORY attribute, the online redo log file is not reusable until it has been archived to this destination.
+If the destination has the MANDATORY attribute, the online redo log file is not reusable until it has been archived to this destination. - For log archive destinations not configured as a preferred alternate, if the error count reaches the value specified for the MAX_FAILURE attribute, then the destination is disabled and there is no further access until the destination is manually reenabled. - For log archive destinations configured as a preferred alternate, if the error count reaches the value specified for the MAX_FAILURE attribute, then the alternate destination is enabled and the failing destination is switched to the ALTERNATE state.
+Because this destination is a preferred alternate, it is checked periodically (depending on the value of the REOPEN attribute). - For log archive destinations configured as a non-preferred alternate, if the error count reaches the value specified for the MAX_FAILURE attribute, then the destination is disabled and there is no further access until the destination is manually (re)enabled.
+Also, the previously preferred destination (currently unavailable and in the ALTERNATE state) remains in the ALTERNATE state and does not return to service until it is explicitly manually (re)enabled.

-The following example allows redo transport services up to three consecutive archival attempts, tried every 5 seconds, to the arc_dest destination.
-If the archival operation fails after the third attempt, the destination is treated as if the REOPEN attribute was not specified.
+The following example allows redo transport services to try reconnecting up to three consecutive times at log switch to the failed destination, as long as each log switch is more than 5 seconds apart.
+If the archival operation fails after the third attempt, then the destination is treated as if the REOPEN attribute was not specified and the destination is marked as permanently failed until reset.

+'''

-LOG_ARCHIVE_DEST_1='LOCATION=/arc_dest REOPEN=5 MAX_FAILURE=3' LOG_ARCHIVE_DEST_STATE_1=ENABLE
+LOG_ARCHIVE_DEST_1='LOCATION=/arc_dest REOPEN=5 MAX_FAILURE=3'

+LOG_ARCHIVE_DEST_STATE_1=ENABLE

+'''